Photographers – workflow and back-up plans for disaster

 You have to consider whether your business would survive sudden calamity.

-For a photographer, severe immediate data loss would mean the end of your business.
-Not only would you have lost most / all of your equipment, you would also have lost your data – photographs and client files and documents.
-It’s tough enough to get up and running after your photo gear gets lost or stolen … but add the loss of all your computers and hard drives to this, it is near impossible to get on your feet again if you have lost all your images and files.
+For a photographer, severe data loss would mean the end of your business.
+Not only would you have lost much of your photo gear, you would also have lost your data – photographs and client files and documents.
+It’s tough enough to get up and running after your photo gear is lost … but add the loss of all your if you have lost all your images and files to this, and it is near impossible to get on your business up and running again.

 Therefore, for your own future and the future of your business, you have to think in terms of worst-case scenarios.

-While the advice there isn’t prescriptive in the sense that everyone *has* to do exactly what I do — after all, there are many ways of ensuring your data is retrievable in any situation — I do feel so strongly about this, that if you veer away from the spirit of the advice to any extent, you will encounter problems.
+While the advice there isn’t prescriptive in the sense that everyone *has* to do exactly what I do — after all, there are many ways of ensuring your data is retrievable in any situation — I do feel strongly that if you veer away from the spirit of the advice, you will encounter problems.
 How badly the problems will affect you, is largely up to chance.
 But with a little bit of fore-sight and planning, the loss of your computer will be but a mere hiccup in comparison.
 So it is willful negligence to just leave it all to chance.
 You can prepare yourself for the worst.
 You have to.

-So to bring this back to personal experience – during this storm, we had four days without power, which brought my work to a halt.
+So to bring this back to personal experience – during Hurricane Sandy (which devastated large parts of the coastal areas on the East Coast of the USA), we had four days without power, which brought my work to a halt.
 During this time, the hard disc of my main computer (my MacBook Pro), also became corrupted.
 A day after the hard drive’s data got scrambled, I am up and running again.
-Here is what saved me … and here is what I am going to do differently in future.
+Here is what saved me … and here is what I’m going to do differently in future:

-To summarize those two articles, here is my current back-up system:
+To summarize, here is my current back-up system:

 A.) for my photographs (JPGs & RAW):

-- Back-Blaze as on-line back-up of everything.
-There are numerous online back-up systems available to us.
+- Backblaze as on-line back-up of everything.
+Every hard drive backed up to the Cloud.
+There are numerous affordable online back-up systems available to us.
 You have NO excuse!

 - a Zenfolio gallery which contains the full-resolution JPGs of all the weddings and photo shoots.